VasilijeMa/Nine-men-s-morris/README.md

 # Nine men's morris

-A game of Nine men's morris, player against CPU.
+A console game of Nine men's morris, player against CPU.
 The AI uses a minimax algorithm do determine the best possible movies.

 Note: text prompts are currently only available in Serbian.